Eric Baer, PhD

 Robert W. Brown, PhD

 Professor Robert W. Brown’s passion for educating students has created a legacy of achievement and innovation.
 He is quick to note that nearly all of his publications, presentations and discoveries involve young people as co-authors; in addition, a dozen of his college advisees have gone on to win graduate fellowships from the National Science Foundation.
 Brown himself has won the university’s Carl F. Wittke Award for Excellence in Undergraduate Teaching and its John S. Diekhoff Award for Graduate Teaching and Mentoring.
 In addition, he also received the American Association of Physics Teachers’ top award for undergraduate teaching.
-Brown is the co-author with some of his students of a 914-page textbook on Magnetic Resonance Imaging.
+Brown is a Fellow of the American Physical Society and co-author with some of his students of a 914-page textbook on Magnetic Resonance Imaging.
 Finally, he is a co-founder of Quality Electrodynamics LLC, which Forbes has designated one of America’s most promising companies.

 Robert C. Elston, PhD